simphiweFP/Portfolio/README.md

 # 🚀 SIM Software Profile Code

-Welcome to my **Sim Profile Code Repository**!
+Welcome to my **Profile Code Repository**!
 This repository contains the source code and assets used to enhance my GitHub profile.

 ## 🛠️ Technologies Used
 - HTML & CSS for styling (if applicable)